 - Raising prices on alcohol through excise taxes and pricing policies.

 In Scotland we have a clear framework for tackling alcohol harm that draws on many of the policies embedded in these approaches.
 However, the reality is that we have not yet gone far enough in implementing them.

 Reducing alcohol-related harm in Scotland requires maintaining a focus on alcohol as a priority, as well as understanding the significance of alcohol to other areas of health and social policy.
 SHAAP recognises that we currently face unprecedented challenges to public health in Scotland, and immense pressures on public finances.
 However, as we approach the Scottish parliament election of 2021, it is more important than ever that we do not lose sight of long-term public health measures that can improve the health and wellbeing of everyone in Scotland, build the resilience of our NHS and local care services, and benefit the economy.
 At last estimate, problematic use of alcohol cost the Scottish economy £3.56 billion per year (REF).
-Now is the time for bold action on alcohol problems if we are to achieve our long-term public health goals and create a fairer Scotland for the future.
+Now is the time for bold action on alcohol problems if we are to achieve our long-term public health goals and create a healthier Scotland for the future.

 What we are asking